peter-leonov/introscope/README.md

 Just in case, this plugin does nothing if `NODE_ENV` equals to `'production'`.

-Introscope supports all the new ES features (if not, create an issue 🙏), so if your babel configuratiob supports some new fancy syntax, Introscope should too.
+Introscope supports all the new ES features (if not, create an issue 🙏), so if your babel configuration supports some new fancy syntax, Introscope should too.

 ## Example